LIBOR Transition Information and FAQ

 - July 1, 2021: No new Bankers Trust transaction will rely on LIBOR.

-- Dec.
-31, 2021: All existing transactions entered before November 2019 with maturities extending beyond June 30, 2022, will be modified to include language that either allows the bank to choose a replacement index and adjust the spread at a later date, or uses WSJ Prime, an interim borrowing rate.
+- June 30, 2022: All existing transactions relying upon LIBOR entered before November 2019 with maturities extending beyond June 30, 2022 and all SWAP transactions relying upon LIBOR entered before January 1, 2021 with maturities extending beyond June 30, 2023, will be modified to include language that either allows the bank to choose a replacement index and adjust the spread at a later date, or uses WSJ Prime as the index rate.

 - June 30, 2023: All loans must shift to a replacement index, as LIBOR will no longer be published.